MusM Composition (Instrumental and Vocal music) / Overview

 - View full page

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Study in a city that is home to more professional music-making than any UK city outside of London, with three professional orchestras and internationally recognised institutions such as the BBC and Opera North.
+- Study in a city that is home to more professional music-making than any UK city outside of London.

-- Study at one of the top 2 university Music departments in the UK (Complete University Guide 2019).
+- Study at a top five UK university for Music (Complete University Guide 2022).